ivop/osiemu/doc/badram/README.md

 badram3
 ![badram3](marchmss-badram3.png)

-This might not look interesting, but for example MATS++ didn't detect around half of the simulated bad RAM blocks, and MARCH C- also failed to detect some of the more intricate errors, like DRDF, and CFxd.
+This might not look that interesting, but for example MATS++ didn't detect around half of the simulated bad RAM blocks, and MARCH C- also failed to detect some of the more intricate errors, like DRDF, and CFxd.